“Learn how to make cake pops the easy way. Featuring tips and techniques to make and decorate perfect cake pops at home!”

 Using leftover cake to make cake pops is the best!!
 We don’t have leftover cake in my house very often, but when we do, it’s on and poppin!

-That leftover cake turns into cake pops and then all of sudden people are in the mood for cake again!
-Isn’t it funny how you can put something on a stick and everybody wants it?
+That leftover cake turns into cake pops, and then all of a sudden, people are in the mood for cake again!
+Isn’t it funny how you can put something on a stick, and everybody wants it?

-When making cake pops with left over cake you want to scrap off the frosting first and place it in a bowl.
+When making cake pops with leftover cake, you want to scrape off the frosting first and place it in a bowl.

 CAKE POP FAQS